Thousands gather in New Mexico for the largest powwow in North America

 The word powwow was derived from pau wau, an Algonquian Narrtick word for “medicine man,” according to the Smithsonian Center for Folklife and Cultural Heritage.
 Scholars say English settlers misused the word to refer to the meetings of medicine men and later to any kind of Native American gathering.

-Today, some of the large powwows like the Gathering of Nations have become more commercialized events that use dancing and drumming competitions with big prize money to provide a glimpse into Indigenous cultures.
+Today, some of the large powwows like the Gathering of Nations have become more commercialized events that use dancing and drumming competitions, with prize money at stake, to provide a glimpse into Indigenous cultures.

 Reconnecting with culture